Myendetta Homestead: History

 The reason for the selection of Dods as the architect for Myendetta is unknown.
 Francis would have been aware of Dods as he designed a homestead at nearby Augathella in 1903 and in 1906, as Anglican Diocesan architect, he designed the alterations to All Saints Church, Charleville, as well as the new church hall, built in 1910.
 Dods' working drawings for Myendetta date from March 1908.

 Dods (1868–1920) was a New Zealand-born architect who lived briefly in Britain before coming to Brisbane in the 1870s.
 He later trained as an architect in Scotland and England under a number of esteemed architects who were working in the Arts and Crafts idiom.
 His architectural career began in Edinburgh in 1886, articled with architects Hay & Henderson.
 He attended evening classes at the Edinburgh Architectural Association until 1890 and formed a lasting friendship with (Sir) Robert Lorimer (1864–1929), eminent Scottish architect and fellow proponent of Arts and Crafts.
 In 1890 Dods moved to London, where he worked with the Fortifications Branch of the War Office and in the office of notable architect (Sir) Aston Webb.
 In 1891 he was admitted to the Royal Institute of British Architects and travelled in Italy.
-In 1894 Dods visited his mother in Brisbane and while there won a competition for a nurses home at the Brisbane General Hospitall.
+In 1894 Dods visited his mother in Brisbane and while there won a competition for a nurses home at the Brisbane General Hospital.
 He returned to Brisbane in 1896 and started in practice with architect Francis Hall as Hall & Dods.
 Dods has been acknowledged as "one of the most significant early 20th century Australian architects" and unique as a rare practitioner of the Arts and Crafts style in Queensland.

 Arts and Crafts was an international design movement flourishing between 1860 and 1910, its influence continued into the 1930s.
 It was led by artist and writer William Morris and architect Charles Voysey and was inspired by the writings of John Ruskin and Augustus Pugin.
 The style championed traditional craftsmanship using simple forms and often applied medieval, romantic or folk styles of decoration.
 Importantly, it valued local variations in traditions so that good design would have relevance within its context.
 Arts and Crafts architecture is characterised by solidity and heaviness through well-proportioned solid forms, wide porches and prominent steep roofs.
 The texture of ordinary materials is expressed in the detailing and building composition is asymmetrical.